Who?

 Marking the 20th anniversary of his tenure at the Spectator in 2017, he published his first book, You Might Be From Hamilton If… printed by MacIntyre Purcell Publishing Inc.

 Graeme has lived in Hamilton, Ottawa, Toronto and London UK.
-He now resides in Hamilton, with his wife Wendi, and their daughters, Gillian and Jacqueline.
+He now resides in Hamilton, with his wife Wendi.
+They have two adult daughters attending university, Gillian and Jacqueline.
+He can still grill up a pretty fine steak on the barbecue, thanks to his early start in butchering as a youth.

 For answers to a whole bunch of questions pertaining to editorial cartooning Graeme accumulated and posted in early 2008 check out this entry.